What is A Medical Administrative Assistant?

 As an MAA, you will have a wide variety of responsibilities depending on what type of office you work in and the individual office practices.
 Most MAAs perform routine administrative and clinical tasks to help keep a physicians’ office or clinic running efficiently.
 You might review and reply to correspondence, coordinate collections, prepare reports, keep records, answer calls, schedule appointments, greet patients, maintain files, update patient charts, transcribe dictation, order supplies, and help with insurance and billing.
 You must also know basic office duties, such as faxing, printing, and copying.

 As an MAA, you will often be the first point of contact for patients or clients, so it is important to be professional, friendly, and efficient.
 A good medical administrative assistant is very valuable.
 You will want to maintain a well-organized, clean, and efficient office.
 If not well-maintained, patients may lose their confidence in the medical office, staff, and doctors, and they may seek care elsewhere.
-It is often the MAAs’ responsibility to create and maintain a welcoming environment and to ensure that patients have a good experience from the moment they enter the office.
+It is often the MAAs’ responsibility (among many other duties of a medical assistant) to create and maintain a welcoming environment and to ensure that patients have a good experience from the moment they enter the office.

 A career as a medical administrative assistant can be very fulfilling!
 If this sounds like what you are looking for, you are headed in the right direction!